toboter/babili/README.md

 * new file_upload publishing.
 When adding a file to a comment or when publishing a document, the file will be published too.
 * many many bugfixes

-for older changes see commit log.
+for older changes and minor updates see commit log.

 # todo